ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::

-This new Subnet is cool - but it doesn't have any dedicated validators yet!
+This new Subnet is cool - but it doesn't have any dedicated validators yet.
 Let's add one by running the `addValidator` command and adding the name of our Subnet.
 To be clear, this does _not start or run_ a validator, it only whitelists the node as a recognized validator on the Subnet.